Articles related to Korean culture and the arts.

 Stay updated on PKAN by adding yourself to our interest list.

-한국어 Registration Now Open for Summer 2017 Youth Korean Language Immersion Program for Middle & High School Students.
+한국어 Registration Now Closed for Summer 2017 Youth Korean Language Immersion Program for Middle & High School Students.

 The Korean American Center will host a Youth Korean immersion program for middle and high school students at various skill levels.
 No experience required.
 The program is designed to build comprehensive language skills and improve students’ knowledge of Korean through fun and engaging classroom immersion.
 Through 21st century teaching and learning, students will learn real world application of Korean language.
 Instruction will be provided on all four language skills (speaking, writing, reading and listening); with an emphasis on increasing students’ speaking and listening comprehension abilities.